 Formaldehyde/UFC from the storage tanks is pumped to the top of a reactor and combined with urea granules conveyed from the silo in order to produce a resin.
-An acid catalyst is added to this mixture in order to speed up the reaction.
-Steam inside the internal coils is used to heat the resin from 40°C to 100°C (Celsius).
-The reactor is maintained at a constant temperature of 100°C until the resin reaches its desired viscosity.

-Depending upon the particular formulation being made, the steam generated while the resin is boiling is condensed in the overhead condenser and returned to the reactor, or drawn off to a storage tank.
-A condenser located in the top of the reactor is used to cool air displaced by the formaldehyde to below 40°C. This cooled air, along with the air displaced by the urea granules and the air displaced during the chemical reaction of the urea and formaldehyde is vented through the fume scrubber (SN-01).
+A condenser located in the top of the reactor is used to cool air displaced by the formaldehyde.
+This cooled air, along with the air displaced by the urea granules and the air displaced during the chemical reaction of the urea and formaldehyde is vented through the fume scrubber (SN-01).

 After the desired viscosity has been reached, a small amount of base is added to neutralize the reaction.
 At this point, the steam is turned off, the vacuum pump is turned on, and the pressure in the reactor is reduced.
-As a result of the change pressure, the resin begins to boil.
-The steam is condensed in the overhead condenser.
 The small amount of non-condensible gases flow through the vacuum pump and then to the fume scrubber (SN-01).
 The condensate from the condenser is either returned to the reactor or drawn off as distillate.

 The resin temperature is decreased after the heat is removed and the pressure is decreased.
 When the specified temperature has been reached, the vacuum pump is turned off and the vent valve is opened on the reactor, thus allowing air into the reactor again.
 Once the reactor has reached atmospheric pressure, additional urea is added to the resin.
-The addition of urea, along with the cooling effect of the cooling coils, causes the resin temperature to decrease to 30°C.

 The cooled resin is pumped to a storage tank where it is further cooled by water chilled internal coils to 25°C. The storage tank is vented directly to the atmosphere.
+Finished product is loaded from the storage tanks to tank trucks.